-- (1) Attorneys.
-An attorney admitted to practice in this court must register as a Filing User with PACER, the service that provides on-line access to United States appellate, district, and bankruptcy court records and documents nationwide. - Pro se parties.
+- (1) Admitted Attorneys.
+An attorney admitted to practice in this court must register as a Filing User with PACER, the service that provides on-line access to United States appellate, district, and bankruptcy court records and documents nationwide. - (2) Non-admitted Attorneys.
+An attorney not admitted to practice in this court but who files a petition for review of an agency decision under LR 15.1, a petition for writ of mandamus or prohibition or other extraordinary writ under LR 21.1, or an attorney admission application under LR 46.1 must register as a Filing User with PACER. - (3) Pro se parties.
 A pro se party who wishes to file electronically must seek permission from the court by filing the court's CM/ECF Pro Se Filing User Request Form available on the court's website.
 A pro se party must register as a Filing User with PACER as soon as practicable after receiving permission.

-(c) Electronic Filing Requirements.

-- (1) Documents Other than Initiating Documents.
+- (c) Electronic Filing Requirements. - (1) Documents Other than Initiating Documents.
 A Filing User must file every document, other than an initiating document, electronically in PDF in accordance with the CM/ECF instructions posted on the court's website. - (2) Initiating Documents.
-A Filing User must file an initiating document in PDF by emailing it to <newcases@ca2.uscourts.gov>.
+Unless filing under LR 15.1 or LR 21.1, an attorney who is not exempt under (j) must file an initiating document by emailing it to <newcases@ca2.uscourts.gov>.